 3. Take advantage of Board Involvement

 Any meeting planner knows the value of packing out the house.
-You could have the best entertainer, scrumptious food and award-winning musicians, but what difference will it make if your fundraiser is poorly attended?
+You could have the best entertainer, scrumptious food, and award-winning musicians, but what difference will it make if your fundraiser is poorly attended?
 Board members are an essential part of any successful fundraiser.
 Each person knows a handful of people that he/she can attract to your organization.
 Reach for a goal of a percentage of new attendees that have never heard of your group and place this in the laps of your Board members.
 Perhaps even have a contest to see who can invite the most people to the fundraisers.
 Board members know there are responsibilities that go along with an invitation to join, so do not be afraid to include them.

-If yours is not a “working board” a fundraiser is a great opportunity to rally support to reach goals of your common cause.
+If yours is not a “working board” a fundraiser is a great opportunity to rally support to reach the goals of your common cause.

 4. Blast out your Silent Auction